rlustin/dj-library-gain-calculator/README.md

 This application computes the loudness of each track of your Traktor DJ library, and normalize audio so each track of your DJ set are at roughly the same perceptual level.

-Normalization is performed using the [EBU R128 loudness standard](https://tech.ebu.ch/docs/r/r128.pdf) under the hood.
+Normalization is performed using the [TECH 3341 loudness metering](https://tech.ebu.ch/docs/tech/tech3341.pdf) under the hood.

 ## Usage